 Dr Bruce Lascelles BSc (Hons), PhD - vice chair

 Bruce is business director – Ecology, Cultural Heritage, Carbon and Resource Efficiency, Hyder Cresswell.
 He is also chairman of the Institute of Professional Soil Scientists; trustee of the British Society of Soil Science; and member of the CIWEM Natural Capital Network Steering Group.
 Bruce's background is in soil and hydrological assessments, and the development of strategies for the creation, restoration and translocation of valuable habitats.
 He also has expertise in river restoration and the interactions between river geomorphology and biodiversity.

-Representing the society for the environment on the Trust’s national council, Rafid is professor of water and environmental engineering at Liverpool John Moores’ University.
+Formerly representing the Society for the Environment on the Trust's national council, Rafid is professor of water and environmental engineering at Liverpool John Moores' University.
 His special expertise is in wastewater treatment methods.
 Rafid has published over 100 publications in refereed journals and international conferences and he is the chair of the Faculty Research Committee which overseas the management of all the research students within the Faculty of Technology and Environment within LJMU.

 Lindsay is a chartered town planner with many years' senior local government experience in Kent, Yorkshire and Sussex.
 Since 2014, he has been an independent planning consultant serving clients in the private, public and voluntary sectors.

 His particular expertise is in development and flood risk, and in protection and enhancement of the built and natural environment through the planning system.